mehtashreyans3602/Snake-Game/README.md

 To Play the Game,
 1. Simply Download the Repository
-2. Open the Game Folder in the Command Prompt and Type the Following to Open it in Visual Studio Code:
+2. Locate the Game Folder in the Command Prompt and Type the Following to Open it in Visual Studio Code:
 ```bash
   code .
 ```